CondensedMilk7/countryfetch-deno/README.md

 countryfetch <arguments>
 ```

-available arguments:
+### Arguments:

-- `find <country-name>` - Find country information by name.
+- `<country_name>` - Find country information by name.
 Country names cannot have whitespaces, use kebab-case or snake_case instead.
-- `sync` - Synchronizes databes, stores it in localStorage.
+- `sync` - Fetches data from API and stores it in `~/.cache/countryfetch/countries.json`.
 This is done automatically, but can be triggered manually.
 - `random` - Get random country information.

-example:
+### Example:

 ```
-$ countryfetch find germany
+$ countryfetch germany

 # output:

-Country:	🇩🇪 Germany
+Country:	Germany 🇩🇪
 Languages:	German
 Capital:	Berlin
 Region:		Europe